Family Therapy: Importance, Types, and Activities

 2. Strategic Therapy

 Strategic family therapy uses techniques derived from several other psychotherapy practices.
-This therapy includes five phases – the problem stage, a brief social stage, an interactional stage, the goal-setting stage, and the task-setting stage.
+This therapy includes five phases: the problem stage, a brief social stage, an interactional stage, the goal-setting stage, and the task-setting stage.

 3. Systemic Therapy

 Systemic therapy has its roots in what is known as family systems therapy.
-There is a range of family systems therapy that has contributed to the existing concept of systemic therapy.
+There is a range of family systems therapy that have contributed to the existing concept of systemic therapy.
 The shift in the recent decades in systemic therapy has been from linear causality to an approach that considers the social and linguistically influenced reality.

 4. Narrative Therapy

-Narrative therapy is centered on the individual and encourages them to view their problem individually and use their skill sets to navigate their issues.
+Narrative therapy is centred on the individual and encourages them to view their problem individually and use their skill sets to navigate their issues.
 It also involves reducing the trivial day-to-day problems so they have fewer hardships and better clarity.
 The main idea behind the approach is that everybody has a personal narrative about their lives.
-They can use this personal story to figure out their place in the bigger picture and recognize their own capacity to solve problems in their lives.
+They can use this personal story to figure out their place in the bigger picture and recognise their own capacity to solve problems in their lives.
 The therapy clarifies everything for the narrator and helps in developing support that guides their journey.

 5. Transgenerational Therapy